Aider-AI/aider/docs/ctags.md

 }
 ```

-The repo map is built using this `ctags` data.
+The repo map is built using this type of `ctags` data,
-Rather then sending the data to GPT using verbose json, `aider`
-formats the map as a sorted,
+formatting into the space
+efficient hierarchical tree format shown above.
-hierarchical tree.
-This is a format that GPT can easily understand and which efficiently conveys the map data using a
+This is a format that GPT can easily understand
+and which conveys the map data using a
 minimal number of tokens.

 ## Example chat transcript